ipm-ca/hydro-workshop/README.md

 ## hydro-workshop

-# [A Computational Look at Astrophysical Flows] Workshop
+# A Computational Look at Astrophysical Flows